anonymouscodeforpaper/machine_learning/README.md

 -- The source for Netflix, MovieLens Development (Dev.) and the MovieLens 100K, we reuse the version provided in A. Rago, O. Cocarascu, C. Bechlivanidis, D. Lagnado, and F. Toni, “Argumentative explanations for interactive recommendations,” Artificial Intelligence, vol. 296, p.
 103506, 2021.

+## Other files
+MovieLens100k,MovieLenssmall,NETFLIX, dbook2014 contains the the parameters of the models, the training and test, and the original datasets.
+In the NETFLIX, brand_new_netflix.ipynb contains codes for generating the cluster.